Disclosure based on the TCFD Recommendations

 Strategy

-An in-house cross-functional team for disclosure was established and the team conducted a scenario analysis.
-The team analyzed Astellas' business and climate-related risks and opportunities, on the assumption that transition risks would materialize under a 2 ℃ scenario for climate change and physical risks would materialize under a 4 ℃ scenario.
-In fiscal year 2021, the team undertook a qualitative scenario analysis, and the content of the analysis was discussed including EHS Committee.
+An in-house cross-functional team for disclosures was established to conduct a scenario analysis.
+The team analyzed Astellas' business and climate-related risks and opportunities, on the assumption that transition risks would materialize under a 1.5°C scenario for climate change and physical risks would materialize under a 4°C scenario.
+A qualitative risk/opportunity analysis was conducted in the FY2021 review.
+In FY2022, the team conducted a quantitative analysis on some items.
+As the GHG emission reduction action plan changed from a 2°C target to a 1.5°C target in terms of temperature increase the transition risk scenario was also changed to a scenario that assumes global temperatures rise by 1.5°C. In FY2023, we also conducted risk analysis by department.
+The results of the analysis were reviewed by the Sustainability Committee.

 Analysis of risk and opportunities